openbible-io/en_ust/README.md

 The ULT of Mark 1:44 says:

-He said to him, "Be sure to say nothing to anyone, but go, show yourself to the priest, and offer for your cleansing what Moses commanded, as a testimony to them."
+He said to him, “Be sure to say nothing to anyone, but go, show yourself to the priest, and offer for your cleansing what Moses commanded, as a testimony to them.”

 This was all that Jesus needed to say to the man whom he had just healed of leprosy, because the man was Jewish and knew all about the laws concerning being clean and unclean.
 But most modern readers of our Bible translations do not know that information.
 For that reason, the UST makes this information explicit that was left implied in the text.
 This information is indicated in italics below.

 The UST of Mark 1:44 says:

-UST: He said, "Do not tell anyone *what just happened*.
+UST: He said, “Do not tell anyone *what just happened*.
 Instead, go to a priest and show yourself to him *in order that he may examine you and see that you no longer have leprosy*.
 Then make the offering that Moses commanded *for people whom God has healed from leprosy*.
-This will be the testimony to the *community that you are healed*."
+This will be the testimony to the *community that you are healed*.”

 **When editing the UST or translating it into another GL, you must include all of the implied information that is there in the UST so that it can be as clear as possible.**